RapidAPI/DevRel-Stack-Data/guides/posts/build-quote-app/post.md

 }
 ```

-You can see in the above code snippet that now I am rendering the joke from the `quote` state in the paragraph tag.
+You can see in the above code snippet that now I am rendering the quote from the `quote` state in the paragraph tag.

 ### → STEP #4